-Cannabis is a plant that can have many different effects on our bodies, depending on our mood or the strain that you consume.
-Cannabinoids are immune-modulators, which means that they alter our immune system in different ways.
-This has been a topic of interest for a lot of physicians, but what does it really mean?
+Cannabis is a plant that can have myriad effects on our bodies, depending on our mood or the strain that’s consumed.
+Cannabinoids are immune-modulators, meaning that they exert some kind of influence in our immune systems.
+This has been a topic of interest for a lot of physicians, but what does it mean?

-Some studies claim that cannabis suppresses our immune system, which is the reason why it’s so good at decreasing inflammation.
+Some research claims that cannabis suppresses our immune system, which is the reason why it’s so good at decreasing inflammation.
 This can be a good or a bad thing depending on your situation.
-Inflammation does have an important purpose in our bodies, trapping infections and preventing them from spreading around.
+When it comes to viruses and infections, inflammation does play an important role in our bodies, trapping them and preventing them from spreading around.

-There’s a lot of information out there, but there’s still not enough research to catalogue if cannabis is good or bad for our immune systems, all we know is that the plant does have some effect on it and that more studies should be conducted.
-Cannabis is an extremely versatile plant, but it all comes down to each patient’s unique situation.
-Before you consider taking cannabis as a way to deal with a disease, it’s important to talk to a doctor or an expert to see if your situation warrants it and if the plant is what you need.
+There’s a lot of information out there, but there’s still not enough research to definitively explain cannabis’ role in our immune systems.
+Cannabis is an extremely versatile plant but it all comes down to each patient’s unique situation.
+Before you consider taking cannabis as a way of managing disease, it’s important to talk to a doctor to see if your situation warrants this and if the plant will provide what you need.